liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 \

-The `LoadTimeWeaver`{.western} interface is a Spring class that allows JPA `ClassTransformer`{.western} instances to be plugged in a specific manner depending on the environment.
+The `LoadTimeWeaver` interface is a Spring class that allows JPA `ClassTransformer` instances to be plugged in a specific manner depending on the environment.

 Not all JPA providers require a JVM agent (Hibernate is an example).
 If